Laurent.Vanni @cnrs.fr

 Effacer les modifications associés : Option --hard

-Travailler en parallèle sur plusieurs fonctionnalités.
+$ git reset --hard HEAD Travailler en parallèle sur plusieurs fonctionnalités.

 Donc on crée une nouvelle branche quand une modification est :